DFRobot/DFRobot_MAX98357A/README.md

    * @brief Scan the music files in WAV format in the SD card
    * @param musicList - The music files in WAV format scanned from the SD card.
 Type: character string array.
    * @return None
-   * @note Only support English for path name of music files and WVA for their format currently.
+   * @note Only support English for path name of music files and WAV for their format currently.
    */
   void scanSDMusic(String * musicList);